Here are some answers to the most frequently asked questions. If your question isn’t answered here please get in touch with the team!

 Will we be able to drive to our site to unload

-Before the event opens and after the event closes, weather permitting, vehicles will be allowed on site to unload kit and load up at the end.
-Vehicles will not be allowed on site during the Jamboree event itself.
+Vehicles will be not be allowed on site to unload kit and load up at the end.
+Vehicles will have to packed in the car parks.
 More details will be available nearer to the time.

 Will there be a badge?